view7677/java-interview-questions/pages/GIT.md

 3. **Data Integrity**: Since GIT uses SHA1, data is not easier to corrupt.

 4. **Free**: It is free for personal use.
 So many amateurs use it for their initial projects.
 It also works very well with large size project.

 5. **Collaboration**: GIT is very easy to use for projects in which collaboration is required.
 Many popular open source software across the globe use GIT.

 #### 833. What are the disadvantages of GIT?

 GIT has very few disadvantages.
 These are the scenarios when GIT is difficult to use.
 Some of these are:

 **Binary Files**:  If we have a lot binary files (non-text) in our project, then GIT becomes very slow.
 E.g. Projects with a lot of images or Word documents.

 **Steep Learning Curve**:  It takes some time for a newcomer to learn GIT.
 Some of the GIT commands are non-intuitive to a fresher.

 **Slow remote speed**: Sometimes the use of remote repositories in slow due to network latency.
 Still GIT is better than other VCS in speed.

 #### 834. What are the main differences between GIT and SVN?

 The main differences between GIT and SVN are:

 1. **Decentralized**: GIT is decentralized.
 You have a local copy that is a repository in which you can commit.
 In SVN you have to always connect to a central repository for check-in.
 2. **Complex to learn**: GIT is a bit difficult to learn for some developers.
 It has more concepts and commands to learn.
 SVN is much easier to learn.
 3. **Unable to handle Binary files**: GIT becomes slow when it deals with large binary files that change frequently.
 SVN can handle large binary files easily.
 4. **Internal directory**: GIT creates only .git directory.
 SVN creates .svn directory in each folder.
 5. **User Interface**: GIT does not have good UI.
 But SVN has good user interfaces.

 #### 835. How will you start GIT for your project?

 We use git init command in an existing project directory to start version control for our project.

 After this we can use git add and git commit commands to add files to our GIT repository.

 #### 836. What is git clone in GIT?

-In GIT, we use git clone command to create a copy of an existing GIT repository in our local.
-This is the most popular way to create a copy of the repository among developers.
+In GIT, we use git clone command to create a copy of an existing GIT repository in our local.This is the most popular way to create a copy of the repository among developers.

 It is similar to svn checkout.
 But in this case the working copy is a full-fledged repository.

 #### 837. How will you create a repository in GIT?